TruePadawan/TruePadawan/README.md

 # Hi 👋, I'm Hermes
 ![Twitter Follow](https://img.shields.io/twitter/follow/TheTruePadawan?color=blue&style=for-the-badge)

-**What am I:** I'm a software developer.
+**What am I?** I'm a software developer.

 **What do I do**
 * I build non-web applications with C++ and Qt
 * I build simple websites with Frontend Web Technologies, I also have a little bit of experience on the Backend with Flask.

-**Extras:** Currently I'm learning Qt and ReactJs as a bridge for React-Native so I can start building mobile applications.
-Doing LeetCode questions
+**What am I learning?** I'm learning Qt and ReactJs as a bridge for React-Native so I can start building mobile applications.
+I'm also working on my DSA Knowledge.

 ## Current Project
 I'm currently working on Nipsie, a simple Audio-Player App.